Tomorrow, Tuesday April 4th, is Election Day all across Illinois, including in Chicago.

 The 1776 Project PAC is a New York-based PAC that is also primarily funded by Dick Uihlein via his Restoration PAC.
 Criteria for endorsement include whether a candidates opposes Critical Race Theory; diversity, equity, and inclusion programs; social-emotional learning and Critical Gender Theory.

 Awake IL, formed in June 2021, is based in Naperville but works with parents and community members in other suburban Chicago communities.
-Their initial focus on anti-covid mitigation strategies broadened to opposing diversity, equity, and inclusion programming, age-appropriate sex ed, and supporting school privatization, but their focus is anti-LGBTQ+ equality, promoting transphobic and homophobic activity online and off.
+Their initial focus on anti-covid mitigation strategies broadened to opposing diversity, equity, and inclusion programming, age-appropriate sex ed, and supporting book bans and school privatization, but their focus is anti-LGBTQ+ equality, promoting transphobic and homophobic activity online and off.

 Breakthrough Ideas is an Illinois-based organization run by former state representative Jeanne Ives.
 Ives has endorsed a slate of candidates running in Wheaton-Warrenville D200, due to their pro-book-ban and anti-transgender student positions.
 The slate’s PAC has received more than $24,000 in donations including from Ives’ supporters.
 The majority of money comes from donors tied to Christian private schools, several of which are major recipients of money from the Illinois K-12 school voucher program.